juliette-garcia/helicoid-catenoid-transition/README.md

 python generate_stl.py
 ```

-* Produces 12 (this number can be changed) STL files in the `Models/` directory.
-Each STL file represents a phase of the transition with a set thickness (this number can also be changed).
-Note that the phases that are exporte are equally spaced.
+This produces 12 (this number can be changed) STL files in the `Models/` directory.
+Each file captures an equally spaced phase of the transition at an adjustable thickness.
+Our current settings were used to create a zoetrope!

 ---